Youpi-Corp/sap/src/scripts/README-user-roles.md

 This directory contains scripts for managing user roles in the SAP application.

+> **Important**: New users are automatically assigned both `user` and `teacher` roles by default.
+Existing users can be updated to have these default roles using the `update-default-roles.ts` script.

 ## Available Scripts

 ### 1. `set-user-roles.ts` - Set/Replace User Roles